What is a good settlement offer, and will I get more settlement money if I hire a personal injury lawyer?

 What is the average car accident settlement in New Jersey?

 While every claim is different, and claims involving surgeries often result in settlements over $100,000, according to the Insurance Information Institute, the average car accident settlement in the United States for 2019 was $18,417.
 However, keep in mind that the laws differ dramatically from state to state, which can result in some states seeing much higher settlements, and others much lower.

 Is settlement money from a car accident taxable?

 Generally, you will not need to pay any taxes on your auto accident injury settlement.
-There are some instances, where the money can become taxable, however.
-For instance, if you took an itemized deduction for medical expenses related to the injury in the prior year(s), you must include in income that portion of the settlement.
+There are some instances where the money can become taxable, however.
+For example, if you took an itemized deduction for medical expenses related to the injury in the prior year(s), you must include in income that portion of the settlement.
 Additionally, if a portion of the settlement was for lost wages, these proceeds are subject to employment tax and should be reported as wages, salaries, tips, etc.

 For a more detailed explanation, the Internal Revenue Service has published a two (2) page document regarding the taxability of settlements.
 Additionally, you should consult a tax professional for specific questions.

 What should I do with a large settlement check?

 As stated above, settlement money is not taxable for the most part.
 However, you should still determine what portion, if any, of your settlement is taxable.
 After that, you should create a plan for your settlement.

 By using your funds to pay what you may owe from credit cards, high-interest loans, bills, or the principal on your home, you may earn financial freedom.

 After paying down debts, you should try to set aside about six (6) months of living expenses to prepare for sudden emergencies or expenses.
 This will be your best defense against incurring future debts.